 What we learned from filming vox pops for a national charity

-We’ve been working with one of our charity PR clients, national advocacy charity POhWER on their ‘My Dignity, My Rights’ campaign around the Government’s proposed changes to the Human Rights Act.
+We’ve been working with one of our charity PR clients on filming vox pops.
+National advocacy charity POhWER is launching their ‘My Dignity, My Rights’ campaign around the Government’s proposed changes to the Human Rights Act.

 Government ministers signalled plans to axe the important legislation in May’s Queen’s Speech.
 And many charities, including POhWER, are concerned that it will impact people in the UK far more than is appreciated or understood.